The Manson File: Charles Manson

-Charles Manson was an American cult leader and the leader of the Manson Family, a cult and commune; his followers committed the notorious Manson murders in the late 1960s.
+Charles Manson was an American cult leader and the leader of the Manson Family, a cult and commune; his followers committed the Manson murders in the late 1960s.
 Manson did not personally commit the killings, but he, with several of his followers, was tried and sentenced to death for the crimes.
 As California abolished the death penalty, he instead served life in prison.
-The case and Manson were very widely publicized.
+The case and Manson were widely publicized.
 Several other books had been written on Manson, among them Manson in His Own Words (which Manson despised), The Family: The Story of Charles Manson's Dune Buggy Attack Battalion, and Helter Skelter.
 Manson Family members also wrote books of their own in prison.

 Editors and publication background

 Adam Parfrey was an American writer, publisher and journalist.
-Parfrey's was then the founder of a publisher of fringe literature, Amok Press.
+Parfrey was then the founder of a publisher of fringe literature, Amok Press.
 He later founded a successor publisher, Feral House.
 Parfrey's works often focused on the fringe, transgressive, and provocative, including serial killers and Satanism.
 He was the publisher of Anton LaVey, the founder of the Church of Satan.
 Parfrey's Exit magazine also contained several odes to Manson.
 An Amok Press book on Manson was in the works as of December 1986.
 Its working title was Manson Apocrypha.
 A cover draft was a Manson collage by Parfrey.
 In preparing the book Parfrey contacted his associate James Mason, who had a neo-Nazi group, the Universal Order, based on Manson, for materials for the book.
 He pitched it to Mason by telling him it was so "Manson’s racial and action-oriented ideas get their exposure".

 The book was edited by Nikolas Schreck, a pro-Manson musician with an interest in Nazism and the occult and part of Radio Werewolf.
 However, according to academic Christopher Mathews, the book was actually edited by Parfrey.
 According to him, Parfrey was unwilling to publish the book with himself listed as the editor; instead, Schreck was brought on.
 He was credited as the editor.
 Schreck was a collector of Manson memorabilia.
 In 1987, Schreck said of the upcoming book that "this is the first time Manson's letters, his lyrics, his art work and his own philosophy have been published without commentary", and praised Manson as "a true visionary".
 Both Schreck and Parfrey were part of the "Abraxas Clique" centered around the Abraxas Foundation, and both had been in correspondence with Manson.

 The book had five contributing editors: Boyd Rice, another member of the Abraxas Foundation, Nick Bougas, a Manson enthusiast and correspondent, Jimmi Rocket, John Aes-Nihil, and Jack Stevenson.
+Aes-Nihil had previously directed the 1984 film Manson Family Movies.
 While the book was being created, Parfrey complained that Manson and Manson Family member Squeaky Fromme had "inexplicably turned against" him and Schreck, but especially Rice, thinking they were "hustling them".